The excellent air-purifying properties of the ZZ plant falter if you mess up its light requirements.

 2. Light Intensity

-Light intensity also refers to brightness produced by the light source.
+Light intensity also refers to the brightness produced by the light source.

 It may be more relevant to plants grown using artificial lighting.